When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Best tablet computer

 It’s rare that technology circles back to old-school tools, but here we are using styluses to jot down notes on tablets.
-Of course, today’s versions swap ink and paper for pixels and precision.
+Of course, today’s versions swap ink and paper for pixels.
 If you’re shopping for a new tablet for work or leisure, this buying guide has you covered.

 Tablets aren’t just oversized phones anymore.
 They’ve grown into versatile tools that can slot into almost any part of your life.
 You might use one to sketch out a design, check your bank account, catch up on a book, or even replace your laptop for occasional work.